blurpy/qa401w/README.md

 * Choose one graph to follow in real time while sweep runs.
 * Switch between the different graphs after sweep is finished to view recorded results.
+* The results can also be viewed in table mode and copied into a spreadsheet for further processing.

 ### Amplitude sweep mode